-Our board of directors is authorized, without your approval, to cause us to issue additional shares of our common stock or to raise capital through the creation and issuance of preferred stock, other debt securities convertible into common stock, options, warrants and other rights, on terms and for consideration as our board of directors in its sole discretion may determine.
-For example, we may issue additional shares of common stock in financings to obtain additional round lot stockholders in connection with our application to list on the Nasdaq Capital Market.
-Sales of substantial amounts of our common stock or of preferred stock could cause the market price of our common stock to decrease significantly.
-We cannot predict the effect, if any, of future sales of our common stock or the value of our common stock.
+Our board of directors is authorized, without stockholder approval, to cause us to issue additional shares of our common stock or to raise capital through the creation and issuance of preferred stock, other debt securities convertible into common stock, options, warrants and other rights, on terms and for consideration as our board of directors in its sole discretion may determine.
+Sales of substantial amounts of our common stock or of preferred stock, including the common stock issued in this offering, could cause the market price of our common stock to decrease significantly.
+We cannot predict the effect, if any, of future sales of our common stock, or the availability of our common stock for future sales, on the value of our common stock.
 Sales of substantial amounts of our common stock by Sprint or Motorola or another large stockholder, or the perception that such sales could occur, may adversely affect the market price of our common stock.

-In connection with the private placement, we and our directors and officers agreed, subject to various exceptions, not to sell, pledge or otherwise dispose of or transfer any shares of our common stock or any securities convertible into or exchangeable for shares of our common stock, or, subject to various exceptions, file any registration statement with the SEC for a period of 180 days after the date of the effectiveness of this registration statement, as described in "Plan of Distribution."
+In connection with the June 2014 private placement, as discussed in "Description of Capital Stock - Lock-Up Periods," we and our directors and officers agreed, subject to various exceptions, not to sell, pledge or otherwise dispose of or transfer any shares of our common stock or any securities convertible into or exchangeable for shares of our common stock, or, subject to various exceptions, file any registration statement with the SEC until July 25, 2015.
+In addition, as discussed in greater detail in "Underwriting," in connection with this offering, we and our directors and officers agreed to similar lock-ups for a period of 90 days from the date of this prospectus.
 These lock-up provisions, at any time and without notice, may be released by FBR Capital Markets & Co. in its sole discretion.
 If the restrictions under the lock-up provisions are waived, shares of our common stock may become available for resale into the market, subject to applicable law, which could reduce the market price for our common stock.